maiziex/Aquila/README.md

 ### Clean Data
-##### If your hard drive storage is limited, it is suggested to quily clean some data by running "Aquila_clean.py" after you get all your contig files in "Assembly_Contigs_files".
+##### If your hard drive storage is limited (Aquila will generate a lot of intermediate files by local assembly), it is suggested to quily clean some data by running "Aquila_clean.py" after you get all your contig files in "Assembly_Contigs_files".
 Or you can keep them for some analysis (check the above output directory tree for details).
 ```
 Aquila/bin/Aquila_clean.py --assembly_dir Assembly_results_S12878
 ```